 If you want to protect your credit score and ensure it stays as high as possible, then it’s important to know how different credit inquiries can appear on your credit report and change your credit score.
-Find out the difference between a soft inquiry and a hard inquiry and how to avoid exhausting your credit with too many credit applications.
+Find out what a hard inquiry is and how to avoid exhausting your credit with too many credit applications.

 Hard inquiries occur when a potential lender reviews your credit history to determine whether they’ll let you open a new account.
 Hard inquiries occur when you apply for credit, such as in the following examples: